zouharvi/nlproc-twitter/README.md

 A bunch of small scripts to:
 - Find authors on Twitter which you cite in your work.
-- Find people on Twitter which tweet about things that I'm interested in.
+- Find people on Twitter which tweet about things that you're interested in.
-- Unfollow inactive people
+- Unfollow inactive people.

 ## Usage